Olivier-Boudeville/Ceylan-Myriad/doc/Ceylan-Myriad-Layer-installation-english.rst

 One just has to specify for example ``{deps,[myriad]}.`` in one's ``rebar.config``, and that's it.

 ..
 Note:: Finally our workflow does not rely on Hex, so we do not update the Hex packages anymore.
-Just drop us an email if needing a recent one.
+Just drop us an email if needing an updated one.

 For more details, one may have a look at: